aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 ![alt-text](documentation/landing_page.png)

 #### How and Who Page:
 The "How and Who" page features an image of a welder, aiming to further pique users' interest.
-Below, a section explains the process: it's a meetup in Gothenburg where users can express interest in learning activities.
-When a sufficient number of people express interest, the Community arranges a learning session.
+Below, a section explains the process: The Community arrange a physical meetup in Gothenburg when enough people have shown interest in learning a new skill.
+Below is a section where users can express interest in learning activities.
 Users can indicate their preferences by ticking boxes for the topics they want to explore.
 To submit their interests, users are prompted to provide their first name, last name, and email.

 The "Who"section assures users that everyone is welcome, as long as they are friendly and open-minded.